Charles Waldrum aka ‘Moondog’ a long-time fixture of Wheeling, WV – 2014

 Photographed in front of the main Post Office on Chapline Street, Wheeling, WV.

 I’m not a big fan of grunge HDR, I prefer less extreme hyper-real aka painterly HDR.
 I shot Moondog with the sun behind his head and didn’t have a working flash with me.
-Grunge was the only option to allow his face to have decent detail…so grunge it is!
+Grunge was the only option to allow his face to have decent detail along with the rest of the photo…so grunge it is!

 An article about Moondog…